sel6/abtest-mlops/README.md

 SmartAd provides an additional service called Brand Impact Optimiser (BIO), a lightweight questionnaire, served with every campaign to determine the impact of the creative, the ad they design, on various upper funnel metrics, including memorability and brand sentiment.

-The main objective of this project is to test if the ads that the advertising company runs resulted in a significant lift in brand awareness.
+The objective of this project is to test if the ads that the advertising company runs resulted in a significant lift in brand awareness.

 ## Pipeline Design